Criminal Tax Attorney

 Unlike a typical CPA or tax preparer, we offer attorney-client privilege, ensuring your statements to us remain confidential.
 Plus, we have the experience and qualifications to defend you in court if your case escalates.

 Don’t let the IRS make an example of you!
-Schedule a confidential consultation with our criminal tax attorneys today and get the best possible defense on your side.
+Schedule a confidential consultation with our criminal tax attorneys today and get experienced defense on your side.

 What types of tax crimes does the IRS investigate?